Distance Recoloring: Abstract

 \section{Abstract}

-Coloring a graph is a well known problem and used in many different contexts.
-Here we want to assign $k \geq 1$ colors to each vertex of a graph $G$ such that each edge has two different colors at each endpoint.
-Such a vertex-coloring, if exists, is called a feasible coloring of $G$. \textsc{Distance Coloring} is an extension to the standard \textsc{Coloring} problem.
-Here we want to enforce that every pair of distinct vertices of distance less than or equal to $d$ have different colors, for integers $d \geq 1$ and $k \geq d+1$.

-Reconfiguration problems ask if two given configurations can be transformed into each other with certain rules.
-For example, the well-known \textsc{Coloring Reconfiguration} asks if there is a way to change one vertex's color at a time, starting from a feasible given coloring $\alpha$ of a graph $G$ to reach another feasible given coloring $\beta$ of $G$, such that all intermediate colorings are also feasible.
-In this paper, we study the reconfiguration of distance colorings on certain graph classes.
+Reconfiguration problems ask whether one feasible solution can be transformed into another by a sequence of local moves while maintaining feasibility throughout.
+For integers $d \geq 1$ and $k \geq d+1$, the \textsc{Distance Coloring} problem asks if a given graph $G$ has a $(d, k)$-coloring, i.e., a coloring of the vertices of $G$ by $k$ colors such that any two vertices within distance $d$ from each other have different colors.

-We show that even for planar, bipartite, and $2$-degenerate graphs, reconfiguring distance colorings is $\PSPACE$-complete for $d \geq 2$ and $k = \Omega(d^2)$ via a reduction from the well-known \textsc{Sliding Tokens} problem.
-Additionally, we show that the problem on split graphs remains $\PSPACE$-complete when $d = 2$ and large $k$ but can be solved in polynomial time when $d \geq 3$ and $k \geq d+1$, and design a quadratic-time algorithm to solve the problem on paths for any $d \geq 2$ and $k \geq d+1$.
+For ordinary proper colorings ($d=1$), the $k$-Coloring Reconfiguration problem is polynomial-time solvable for $k\le 3$ [Cereceda, van den Heuvel, and Johnson, \emph{J. Graph Theory} 67(1):69--82, 2011] but is $\mathsf{PSPACE}$-complete for every fixed $k\ge 4$, even on bipartite graphs [Bonsma and Cereceda, \emph{Theor.
+Comput.
+Sci.} 410(50):5215--5226, 2009].
+In this work, we initiate a study of the distance-$d$ analogue, for $d \geq 2$.
+We show that even for planar, bipartite, and $2$-degenerate graphs, \textsc{$(d, k)$-Coloring Reconfiguration} remains $\mathsf{PSPACE}$-complete for every $d \geq 3$ via a reduction from the well-known \textsc{Sliding Tokens} problem.
+Our construction uses $k = k_0 + 2 + n(\lceil d/2\rceil-1)$ colors on instances of size $n$, where $k_0\in\{3d+3,3d+6\}$ (depending on the parity of $d$).
+For $d = 2$, the same reduction scheme can be adapted to show that the problem is $\mathsf{PSPACE}$-complete on planar and $2$-degenerate graphs with same values of $k$.
+Additionally, on split graphs, there is an interesting dichotomy: the problem is $\mathsf{PSPACE}$-complete when $d = 2$ and $k$ is large but can be solved efficiently when $d \geq 3$ and $k \geq d+1$.
+For chordal graphs, we show that the problem is $\mathsf{PSPACE}$-complete for even values of $d \geq 2$.
+Finally, we design a quadratic-time algorithm to solve the problem on paths for any $d \geq 2$ and $k \geq d+1$.